Vatsallavari/TryHackMe_2025_writeup/readme.md

 ---

-## Challenge 2: Upgraded Vault with Format String Vulnerability
+## Challenge 2: Flag Vault 2
+Upgraded Vault with Format String Vulnerability

 **Description:**
 The vault program was upgraded so that the flag is no longer printed.
 Instead, it now mocks the user by calling: